 and higher until the darned thing suffers a corona outbreak or something.

-STRONGER than the weak fields already present in the environment.
-The
+far stronger than the weak fields already present in the

 machine, which might make physicists suspect a hoax.
 However, the real